Aspects of consiousness

-In the widest sense, the term consciousness means the experiencing of mental states and processes.
+In the widest sense, the term consciousness means the experiencing of mental and higher states and processes.
 The body consciousness is purely neuronal.
 In the human body, consciousness is tied to an organisational structure of the brain.

 Recent research with imaging methods shows that unusual neural activity patterns and neuroanatomic changes can develop as a result of long-standing meditation procedures.

-From a philosophical standpoint, the theorem holds 'Cogito ergo sum'.
+From a philosophical standpoint holds the theorem 'Cogito ergo sum'.

-From an esoteric standpoint, consciousness is a characteristic which is a essential component of spiritual bodies.
+From an esoteric standpoint, consciousness is a characteristic, which is a essential component of spiritual bodies.
 Here, up to 7 levels of consciousness are distinguished.

-Kashmir Shaivaism knows astill higher Chit and a Chit-Shakti of Sadashiva in the divine Satyaloka, the Parabrahman of hinduism.
+Kashmir Shaivaism knows a still higher Chit and a Chit-Shakti of Sadashiva in the divine Satyaloka, the Parabrahman of Hinduism.

-The buddhist Yogacara sess the world as 'Only consciousness'(rigpa).
+The buddhist Yogacara sess the world as 'only consciousness'(rigpa).